joshuaeckroth/cse230-website/lecture/syllabus.markdown

 - Quizzes: 30% (8 of them)

-- Final exam: 20% (Wed, Dec 7, 1:30pm-3:18pm, same room as lectures)
+- Final exam: 20% (Wed, March 14, 3:30-5:18pm, same room as lectures)

 You can see your grades on Carmen.

 ## Quizzes & exams

 There is no midterm, per se.
 The quizzes, collectively, are your midterm (so to speak).
-Quizzes occur every Wednesday; they are short (we still have lecture on Wednesdays, a quiz should only take at most 20 minutes), and are designed to reinforce the topics.
+Quizzes occur every Thursday; they are short (we still have lecture on Thursdays, a quiz should only take at most 20 minutes), and are designed to reinforce the topics.

 The final exam will look like several quizzes all in one test.
 So the format will be just like the quizzes.
 Obviously, the final exam is "cumulative" (covers everything we learn in the course).

+## Carmen quizzes

+There are also required quizzes on Carmen.
+These are short and mostly test small details.
+You can take a Carmen quiz as many times as you'd like.

 ## Homeworks

-Homeworks are always due on a Thursday, by 11:00pm.
+Homeworks are always due on a Friday, by 11:00pm.
 Your homework should be sent to me by email:
 [joshuaeckroth@gmail.com](mailto:joshuaeckroth@gmail.com) (attach your
 files; do not paste into Microsoft Word, just literally attach `.cpp`